 The following is an example of a situation in which both the driver and the driver’s employer would be liable.
 Consider a scenario in which the driver was speeding and towing a trailer that the company had instructed to be loaded above the legal weight limit.
 When the driver rounded a blind bend on the highway, traffic was stopped.
 Due to the driver’s excessive speed AND the truck’s excessive weight, the driver was unable to stop in time to avoid a rear-end collision.

-Whether truck accident claims are filed against a driver or the trucking company, you’ll need a legal team that knows how to keep these shipping and transport companies and their insurance providers honest, as they will undoubtedly employ their own tactics and defense attorneys to aggressively attempt to settle a claim as quickly as possible and for the lowest possible amount.
+Whether a tractor trailer type accident claims are filed against a driver or the trucking company, you’ll need a legal team that knows how to keep these shipping and transport companies and their insurance providers honest, as they will undoubtedly employ their own tactics and defense attorneys to aggressively attempt to settle a claim as quickly as possible and for the lowest possible amount.

-What Compensation Can I Recover After a Truck Accident?
+What Compensation Can I Recover After a Trucking Accident?

-The following are some of the damages for which you may be compensated in the event of a truck accident injury:
+The following are some of the damages for which you may be compensated in the event of a trucking accident-caused injury:

 - Medical bills